Symptoms of Marfan Syndrome

 Your child will need an echocardiogram test so the doctor can see how their heart works.

-An ophthalmologist will check your child for any vision problems.
+An eye doctor (ophthalmologist) will check your child for any vision problems.

 Early diagnosis is important to your child's future health.
 When Marfan is diagnosed early, your doctor can watch your child for problems that may require treatment.
 This may help prevent complications.

-If one of your children has Marfan syndrome, your doctor may suggest doing genetic tests to help tell whether other children or one of the parents has the condition.
+If one of your children has Marfan syndrome, your doctor may suggest doing genetic tests to see if one of their parents or a sister or brother has the condition.